Project LACI

-Project LACI (Legal Aid Content Intelligence) helps organizations maintain documents that have legal information.
+Project LACI (Legal Aid Content Intelligence) helps organizations maintain content that has legal information, including generative AI RAG materials, keeping them up to date with changes to the law.

 Project Description

-Project LACI (Legal Aid Content Intelligence) is a Drupal-based web application developed by Lone Star Legal Aid (LSLA) to help legal aid organizations maintain the accuracy and relevance of their legal information resources.
-LACI is designed to automatically track how laws and court opinions are treated over time—alerting legal aid staff when the rules or precedents they rely on may have been modified, cited, refined, or overturned.
+Project LACI (Legal Aid Content Intelligence) is a Drupal-based web application and set of modules developed by Lone Star Legal Aid (LSLA) to help legal aid organizations maintain the accuracy and relevance of their legal information resources, including the Retrieval Augmented Generation (RAG) materials that generative AI tools may use.
+LACI is designed to automatically track how laws and court opinions are treated over time – alerting legal aid staff when the statutes, rules, regulations, or precedents they rely on may have been modified, cited, refined, or overturned.

 LACI is licensed under the AGPLv3+, enabling legal services providers and technologists to freely adopt, modify, and contribute to its development.
 The application and related Composer packages are available on Codeberg, where interested organizations can download and run the software as a standalone tool or integrate it into their own Drupal systems.
 This licensing structure supports both transparency and collaboration while meeting the requirements of Drupal's open-source ecosystem and LSC’s funding terms.